vi5halsingh/vi5halsingh/README.md

 - 👀 I’m interested in Development
 - 👀 I’m good in Back-end with Node.js
 - 🌱 I’m currently learning Animation 3D , MERN Stack or Android Development
-- 💞️ I’m looking to collaborate on anything
+- 💞️ I’m looking to collaborate for develope something of your intrest
 - 📫 How to reach me
 - 😄 Pronouns: Vishu
 - ⚡ Fun fact: ...